Effective synchronization amid noise-induced chaos: Discussion

-In this section, we assess the potential impact of these results.
+Below, we assess the potential impact of these results.
 First, we note the narrow though significant scope of our explicit study.
 We argue that this generalized synchronization should occur generically for oscillators subjected to non-synchronizing noise, despite possible degrading effects we ignored.
 We then discuss the power-law trade-off we observed between the desirable rapid convergence and the obtainable precision of the generalized synchronization.
-Finally, we consider how generalized synchronization might be relevant for explaining forms of cooperative behavior in organisms.
+Finally, we consider how generalized synchronization might be relevant in cryptography, quantum-scale communication, and for understanding forms of cooperative behavior in living systems.